onwp/jump-to-sass-definition/README.md

-# Jump to SASS Variable
+# Jump to SASS Definition

 A Visual Studio Code extension that allows you to quickly navigate to SASS variable definitions by clicking on variables while holding Ctrl (Windows) or Cmd (Mac).